splunk-soar-connectors/logrhythmsiem/release_notes/unreleased.md

 **Unreleased**
-* Releasing app as Community-supported open-source app
+* De-certifying and releasing as a community app